nasa/cumulus/docs/data-cookbooks/browse-generation.md

   }
 ```

-Note that in the task, the `CmrStep.Parameters.cma.task_config.cmr` key will contain the values you configured in the ```cmr``` configuration section above.
+Note that, in the task, the `CmrStep.Parameters.cma.task_config.cmr` key will contain the values you configured in the `cmr` configuration section above.

 * The Processing step in CookbookBrowseExample: